 We are guaranteeing a place in our halls of residence, for Year 1 of your course, to all new first-year undergraduate students from the UK and EU who are starting a full-time programme in September 2019.
 This offer is subject to you making Edge Hill University your first choice by accepting a Conditional Firm or Unconditional Firm offer before 31st July 2019.

-Follow the links below to view our guides to each distinct area of halls of residence and discover the choice of living environments available to suit a range of budgets.
+Our Compare our Halls of Residence page provides a guide to each distinct area of halls of residence on campus so you can discover the choice of living environments available to suit a range of budgets.

 There are thirteen fully-adapted rooms on campus, however demand may exceed the number of rooms available.

 If you wish to discuss your requirements for an adapted room, or if you have any care support needs owing to a physical or sensory impairment, you should contact our Inclusion Team on 01695 657568 to discuss your specific requirements in confidence.
 Early contact with the Inclusion Team is recommended.

 All rooms are furnished with a bed, wardrobe, desk and chair and you can personalise your space with posters, photos and other items.